-Scroll down for links to resources and dedicated advice pages including those for coaches and clubs.
+Scroll down for current Home Country status, links to resources and dedicated advice pages including those for coaches and clubs.
 The latest COVID-19 related news items from BF will appear at the bottom of this page and on a dedicated news page here.
 Archived updates can be found here.

 Northern Ireland – New measures in regulatory effect on Friday October 16th for a period of four weeks.
 No indoor fencing of any kind involving household mixing.
 No mass events involving more than 15 people (except for allowed outdoor sporting events where the relevant number for that will continue to apply).
 Gyms may remain open but for individual training only with local enforcement in place

 All Nations – Risk assessments must be completed before any activity takes place.
 Welfare and First aid provision must be considered.
 Welfare Officers are still a requirement for clubs.
 Coaches must be on the BF Register and club members must hold BF membership.
 No fencing competitions currently permitted.
 Any outdoor activity must have additional appropriate outdoor safety measures in place eg flooring, footwear.

 (Lessons = where one fencer hits another fencer/coach on their body with a sword)

 Scroll down the page to find additional useful links (including links to guidance published by Home Nation Funding agencies and local governments).
 See news here for more information.

 Activate your free, 90 day membership to British Fencing today.
 Membership insures you to fence at any British Fencing club.Join Today

 Become a community fencing coach and introduce fencing to pupils for as little as £20.
 Find out more today.Learn More

 Sign up to receive regular highlights from the exciting world of fencing - celebrating the best of our unique and inspiring community